Senior Policy Fellow

-Lisa has a Master’s of Science in Education from the Bank Street College of Education in New York, with a special course of studies completed at Peabody College at Vanderbilt University.
+Lisa has a Master’s of Science in Early Childhood Education from Bank Street College of Education in New York City, and a special education degree from Vanderbilt University in Nashville.

-Lisa worked in the financial services sector for seven years prior to pursuing a career in education where she executed equity and debt offerings, and mergers and acquisitions for companies in multiple economic sectors.
-Lisa also worked at a private equity fund where she identified, evaluated and negotiated leveraged buyouts and equity investments in middle-market companies.
+Prior to her career in education Lisa worked in corporate finance in San Francisco and New York and also at a private equity fund where she identified, evaluated and negotiated leveraged buyouts and equity investments in middle-market companies.

 Lisa devotes her time outside work to her two children, ages 14 and 17, and to a number of community service projects and boards.